 Jackson 5ive animation cels are extremely rare and can be expensive.
 There are no limited productions cels or serigraphs for this cartoon.

-The Original Production Pan Cel and the Original Production Cels and Drawings of the Jackson 5ive and Berry Gordy featured on this page are from the Black Animation Collection of The Museum of UnCut Funk.
+The Original Production Cels and Drawings of the Jackson 5ive, Berry Gordy and Diana Ross featured on this page are from the Black Animation Collection of The Museum of UnCut Funk.